cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 layout: post
 title: "5 step guide to boosting your YouTube views"
 date: 2017-05-26 20:30:00 +0100
-excerpt: Increase your YouTube views and passive income by analysing your analytics and applying keyword research to your videos.
+excerpt: Increase your YouTube views and passive income by analyzing your analytics and applying keyword research to your videos.
 author: Dan Ryland
 ---
 YouTube could become your best passive income generator.

-You _know_ you have great videos, you have monitisation enabled and now you're glued to your analytics.
+You _know_ you have great videos, you have monetisation enabled and now you're glued to your analytics.

-In my case, I'm glued to my fiance's analytics.
+In my case, I'm glued to my fiancé's analytics.

 I use all the techniques outline below to optimise her videos.

-If you're interested in relationships, fashion or corporate law [you should follow KimaOnline](https://www.youtube.com/user/KimaOnline).
+If you're interested in relationships, fashion or corporate law [Follow KimaOnline](https://www.youtube.com/user/KimaOnline).

 _Plug over, I promise._

-Also a note of warning before we continue: Patiences is required.
+Also a note of warning before we continue: Patience is required.

 Following these simple steps to optimise your YouTube videos could see your revenue increase **over time**.